 Rohit Gupta developed the CloudWatch Synthetics Canary Failure Analysis feature for the awslabs/mcp repository, enhancing the Application Signals MCP Server’s ability to diagnose and remediate canary failures.
 He introduced the analyze_canary_failures command, which performs deep analysis by reviewing logs and screenshots to generate actionable recommendations.
-His work involved extensive use of Python and AWS services such as CloudWatch, S3, and Lambda, with Boto3 facilitating AWS integration.
-Rohit focused on improving test coverage and addressing stability issues, resulting in a more reliable canary analysis workflow.
-The project demonstrated thorough error and root cause analysis, emphasizing robust, maintainable engineering practices.
+His work involved extensive use of Python and AWS services such as CloudWatch, S3, and Lambda, leveraging Boto3 for integration.
+Rohit also improved test coverage and addressed stability issues, ensuring more reliable canary analysis workflows.
+The project demonstrated depth in error and root cause analysis, resulting in a robust, end-to-end diagnostic capability.

 Month: 2025-10 — Delivered CloudWatch Synthetics Canary Failure Analysis as part of the Application Signals MCP Server.
 Introduced the analyze_canary_failures command to perform deep failure analysis, review artifacts (logs, screenshots), and produce actionable remediation recommendations.
 The effort included substantial test coverage improvements and bug fixes to enhance stability of the MCP server during canary analysis.